How to Hire a CTO? Non-Tech Founders’ Go-to Guide to Starting a Cooperation with a CTO

 Have you ever faced the challenge of interviewing a tech specialist?

-Did you try to keep a hand on a pulse of a dynamic and vibrant IT world?
+Did you try to keep a hand on the pulse of a dynamic and vibrant IT world?

 Was it difficult for you to decide on a tech stack for your product?
 Or are you still deciding on it?

 No matter what question has triggered your interest, you should know that an expert CTO should be able to answer all of them, as well as a myriad of other startup development-related questions.

 A CTO will help you with making tech decisions you can’t or aren’t ready to make by yourself.

 This specialist will save your time on research and analysis, thus, you may get a chance to invest it in business growth.